kentra-io/datahub-flink2-openlineage-poc/README.md

 Bug ticket: https://github.com/datahub-project/datahub/issues/13854

+### Workaround
+In production environment you can use the request-logger-proxy to forward only START events and not RUNNING events.
+Only the RUNNING events break the graph, and if you want the lineage only - all you need is the START event.

 ## Custom-built openlineage-flink jar

 This project contains a custom-built openlineage-flink jar containing a bugfix that makes it possible.
 It's been merged